 Single Equalities Scheme

 The Council have developed a scheme which sets out how we will eliminate unlawful discrimination, harassment and victimisation; advance equality of opportunity between different groups; and foster good relations between different groups.
-The new scheme has been developed, through a comprehensive and positive engagement process, with local residents, staff and councillors.
+In 2010, the councils first scheme was developed through a comprehensive and positive engagement process, with local residents, staff and councillors.
 This consultation exercise led to the development of 7 key objectives for the Council to progress through the equalities agenda.
-The scheme is supported by an action plan to work towards achieving these objectives.
-Here you can view the Single Equality Scheme and Single Equality Scheme Action Plan.
+In 2014 the scheme was reviewed and consultation carried out on the objectives, here you can view the Single Equality Scheme 2014.
+This scheme is then supported by an annual action plan to work towards achieving these objectives, and monitored by the Equality Officer Group.

 Here you can view the latest version of the Council's Equality Champion's Annual report and progress against the Single Equality Scheme Action Plan for 2013 - 2014.